58°F

 In August, a jury found Telles guilty of first-degree murder with a deadly weapon against a victim 60 or older, for killing German over articles the journalist wrote about his conduct as an elected official.
 German had reported on allegations that Telles created a toxic work environment within the county office and carried on an affair with a staffer.

-Telles did not express remorse during Wednesday’s sentencing hearing.
+Telles did not express remorse for killing German during Wednesday’s sentencing hearing.
 He stood in a dark blue Clark County Detention Center uniform, staring at prosecutors as they addressed the judge.
 He turned towards German’s family when the judge asked if he would like to address the court, and said that he expressed his “deepest condolences” to the family.

 “I understand the desire to seek justice and to have somebody accountable for this, but I did not kill Mr. German,” Telles said.

-Telles’ attorney, Robert Draskovich, argued for the judge to add a one to 10 year enhancement onto his life sentence, which would have made him eligible for parole in at least 19 years.
-He argued that Telles had no criminal history, and that the jury gave him the opportunity to be released from prison, instead of sentencing him to life without the possibility of parole.
+Telles’ attorney, Robert Draskovich, argued for the judge to add a one- to 10-year enhancement onto his life sentence, which would have made him eligible for parole in at least 19 years.
+He argued that Telles had no criminal history and that the jury gave him the opportunity to be released from prison, instead of sentencing him to life without the possibility of parole.

 “I’m going to urge the court to allow the parole board a bit more discretion,” Draskovich told the judge.